 13. Chicago Cubs Win the World Series

-In 2016, the Chicago Cubs ended the longest drought in baseball by defeating the Cleveland Indians 8-7 in the 10th inning of Game 7 to win the World Series.
+In 2016, the Chicago Cubs ended the longest drought in baseball by defeating the Cleveland Guardians (then known as the Cleveland Indians) 8-7 in the 10th inning of Game 7 to win the World Series.
 Before this historic victory, the last time the Cubs won a World Series was in 1908, 108 years earlier.
-Cleveland, who had taken a 3-1 lead in games before Chicago came back to win three in a row, took over the title of the longest World Series drought among active baseball teams: The Indians haven’t won a pennant since 1948.
+Cleveland, who had taken a 3-1 lead in games before Chicago came back to win three in a row, took over the title of the longest World Series drought among active baseball teams: The Guardians haven’t won a pennant since 1948.

 14. Simone Biles Becomes the Most Decorated Gymnast in History

 Finally, the 2010s saw the rise of Simone Biles, the jaw-droppingly talented gymnast who won four gold medals, including the individual all-around and team titles, at the 2016 Olympics in Rio de Janeiro, Brazil, setting a U.S. record for most gold medals in women's gymnastics at a single Games.
 To close out the decade, Biles won five gold medals at the World Championships held in October 2019, bringing her total to 25 world medals and 19 gold—the most of any gymnast, male or female, in history.
 Biles will compete in the 2020 Olympics in Tokyo, but has said she will retire from gymnastics after that competition.